 - Enterprise Architecture, Application Development, SDLC

-Teck is Canada's largest diversified resource company, committed to responsible mining and mineral development.
-We produce materials essential to the quality of life of people around the world: copper, steelmaking coal, zinc and energy.
-Our nearly 11,000 employees worldwide have expertise across a wide range of activities related to mining and minerals processing including exploration, development, smelting, refining, safety, environmental protection, product stewardship, recycling and research.
+Teck is one of Canada’s leading mining companies, focused on providing products that are essential to building a better quality of life for people around the globe.
+Teck's employees worldwide have expertise across a wide range of activities related to mining and minerals processing including exploration, development, smelting, refining, safety, environmental protection, product stewardship, recycling and research.

 Vice President, Director, Consultant